shseah601/wsl2-development-guide/flutter-installation.md

 ![Linux toolchain no issue](https://i.imgur.com/VOpwAwh.png)

 Voila!
-You can continue to build your flutter from now on.
+We can continue to build flutter application from now on.

 ## Android Studio AVD **/dev/kvm device: permission denied** Warning